Galapagos Islands – San Cristobal

 After harvest the coffee is naturally sundried.
 There is a high-quality control protocol which all coffees from Galapagos undergo, ensuring a gourmet, high grade bean.

-Flavours such as tomato and herbs are present, with a leathery feel, finishing on a sweet woody note.
+Flavours are rich, with a full bodied feel, finishing on a sweet woody note.

 This coffee is a truly rare crop from one of the most interesting and exotic regions of the Pacific.